U.S. House Speaker Pelosi, Mnuchin narrow differences on aid bill, Pelosi spokesman says | Politics

 U.S. House Speaker Pelosi, Mnuchin narrow differences on aid bill, Pelosi spokesman says

-The Republicans who control the Senate are loath to pass another giant relief bill.
-Senate Majority Leader Mitch McConnell has said the Senate would vote on Wednesday on a $500 billion proposal to target specific areas of need.
+Congress earlier this year passed $3 trillion in coronavirus relief, and many of the Republicans who control the Senate are loath to pass another giant relief bill.
+Senate Majority Leader Mitch McConnell said on Monday the Senate would vote on Wednesday on a $500 billion proposal to target specific areas of need.
+McConnell said the Senate would also have a separate vote on Tuesday on a new round of funding for the Paycheck Protection Program, a popular program that was launched earlier in the pandemic with bipartisan support to provide loans to small businesses.

+But Senate Democrats have been holding out for a larger overall aid package.
+Senate Democratic Leader Chuck Schumer called the Republican plan "emaciated," saying it abandons state and local governments in need and has inadequate funding for unemployment benefits.
+Senate Democrats blocked similar proposals last month.
+McConnell, in remarks to the Senate, excoriated Pelosi for what he said had been her "all or nothing" position on approving more coronavirus aid.
+"The speaker's Marie Antoinette act needs to end," McConnell said.

 ALSO READ